ghik/kubernetes-the-harder-way/README.md

 This repository contains the guide itself, as well as scripts and configuration files that serve as a reference result of completing the guide.
-While the guide is written for macOS/ARM64 (Apple Silicon), the scripts are multi-platform and should also work on Ubuntu/AMD64.
+While the guide is written for macOS/ARM64 (Apple Silicon), the scripts are multi-platform and have been tested on macOS/ARM64 and Ubuntu/AMD64.

 ## License